fhiso/legacy-format/serialisation.md

 {.ednote} `CONC` and `CONT` *lines* positioned after other *lines* are *malformed lines*.
 So are nested `CONC` or `CONT` *lines*.

+Applications *must not* assign significance to where `CONC` tags are inserted nor to how many are present in the serialization of a payload.

 ### Serialising lines                                     {#serialising-lines}

 {.ednote} The payload needs escaping, either here or in the next